Skip to content

 3. Check in with the target (if possible).

 Before you intervene in online abuse in a direct or public way, think about your relationship to the target and prioritize their needs and concerns.
-The most effective way to do this is to reach out and ask them what kind of support they’d appreciate—especially if you’re considering drawing public attention to the situation or engaging law enforcement.
+The most effective way to do this is to ask them what kind of support they’d appreciate—especially if you’re considering drawing public attention to the situation or engaging law enforcement.

 4. Find the best way to help.